The Great Game 🎲 Lactar27

 A by-product of having Zadar over for dinner was that he met her parents, who constantly nagged her about everything under the two suns.
 By dint of tradition and a natural inclination to serve, Qualini acquiesced to their nagging, and silently went off to do whatever she pleased.
 Yet it pleased her even more to see that Zadar stood up to them.
 He said the things she was afraid to say.

-She remembered (with a shiver that gripped her retinae and sent them circling) the first and only time he came over for dinner.
+She remembered (with a shiver that gripped her retinae and sent them circling) the last time he came over for dinner.
 As soon as they sat down, her parents made a big point of telling her that she ought to be more serious, signalling to their guest that this was the only conversation that would be permitted at their dinner table.

 Qualini’s parents became even more insistent and specific: their daughter must get a higher-paying job, stop taking night courses, draw up a family plan, and find a professional who didn’t share her pathetic interest in poetry and fiction.
-They were convinced that Zadar would be one of these professionals, given his greater years, his grave stature, and the fine purple robes he wore.
+They were hoping that Zadar would be this professional, given his greater years, his grave stature, and the fine purple robes he wore.

 Instead, Zadar calmly suggested that Qualini shouldn’t stop taking night-courses.
 Looking the parents square in their apex eyes, he asked, “Who can ever get enough knowledge?
 Jobs are necessary, yet sometimes they signal the moment we stop learning and start applying what we’ve learned.
 Qualini is an exceptionally intelligent girl.
 A beautiful and intelligent girl.”
 Zadar had the temerity to lay one of his tentacles directly on her shoulder and give it a gentle squeeze.
 The parents turned indigo with anger.
 Zadar continued, “Why not let her wait, let her learn as much as she can?
-Why not let her start applying her knowledge once she’s learned to the fullest extent of her capabilities?”
+Why not let her start applying her knowledge once she’s had her fill?”

 The parents were outraged at his betrayal.
 “Give us one example of a successful Lactari who didn’t study Business, Accounting, Law, or Medicine.”
-They then repeated the monotonous maxim they repeated every day at the breakfast table: “The daily litre of milk comes from a monetary notion, Not from the poet’s dream of a milky ocean.”
+They then repeated the couplet they repeated every day at the breakfast table: “The daily litre of milk comes from a monetary notion, Not from a poet’s dream of a milky ocean.”

 This reference to an old poem infuriated Qualini’s parents.
 It made them want to kill their guest on the spot.
 And perhaps their daughter too, for being such a wretched failure.
 The parents couldn’t stand the sight of their daughter and the purple-gowned intruder, so they ordered the pair of them out of their home.
 The father tossed Qualini’s suitcases onto the pavement.
 The mother slammed the door, and screamed at her husband, “An ocean of dreamers!
 Let them find out what the world is really like!
 Let them drown like the idiots they are!”